Text-Analysis/posts-scraper/README.md

 # Posts scraper

 Python module for collecting information about user posts on Instagram for the selected time period.
-The collected information is placed in the PostgreSQL database.
+The collected information is stored in the PostgreSQL database.

 ## Examples of scraping results